jfox13-nd/San-Jose-DOT-Crash-Locator/README.md

 ### test_sql_func.py
 This script provides basic unit testing for some of the SQL functions used elsewhere.
 Change the `USERNAME` and `DBLOCALNAME` global variable values to your postgres username and database name.

+### random_testing.py
+This script helps test the `findcrashlocation()` function by choosing a random id and showing the GPS coordinates of queries for the locations 50 feet North, South, East, and West of that intersection.

 ### querry_builder.py
 This script can be used when you need to form a query that involves comparison of road segments names.
 This data is very unclean, so the function `replace_string_builder()` is used to create a string that can be inserted into your SQL query to clean, consistent street names.